-Working As An OFW(Overseas Filipino Worker) in Taiwan
+Working as an OFW(Overseas Filipino Worker) in Taiwan

 Life as an OFW is not easy.
 Working to foreign country and sacrifice to find a job there to earn money to support our family and have a better future.
-We adjust to almost everything like language, their way of living, culture, customs, belief, foods.
-Etc.
+We adjust to almost everything like language, their way of living, culture, customs, belief, foods, etc.

-I was 23 years old and excited to work abroad for my dreams, bigger plans and goals in life.
+I was 23 years old back then and excited to work abroad for my dreams, bigger plans and goals in Life.
 To give my family a better future.
 I went to Manila the capital city of the Philippines to apply a job abroad.
 It’s my first time in Manila.
 I don’t know where to go and where are these agencies hiring Filipinos for Taiwan.
-Since I’ll be applying a job abroad I need to prepare all my requirements like passport, NSO birth Certificate, College Diploma, Transcript of Recordss, NBI, SSS ID, Pag-ibig ID, Certificate of Employment from previous company, and other valid ID’s.
+Since i’ll be applying a job abroad, I need to prepare all my requirements like passport, NSO birth certificate, College Diploma, Transcript of Records, NBI Certificate, SSS ID, Pag-ibig ID, Certificate of Employment from previous company, and other valid ID’s.
 After completing the requirements the agency will do their part in processing.

-When I arrived in Taiwan I don’t feel that much homesick because I lived in a dormitory and my elder sister is also working there but far from me.
-I am not alone, I met many Filipino worker in the dormitory with different stories in life.
+When I arrived in Taiwan, I don’t feel that much homesick because i lived in a dormitory and my elder sister is also working there but far from me.
+I am not alone, I met many Filipino workers in the dormitory with different stories in life.
 Most of them just like me are college graduates and will be working jobs different from our education and trainings.

-I’ll be working in a Chinese Mandarin speaking country.
-I don’t even know a single Mandarin word.
+First day of work: A shuttle service provided by the company brought us to our work.
+We were accompanied by our broker in Taiwan.
+I was working in Testing and Packing Department.
+She speaks mandarin well so nothing to worry have interpreter.
+I’ll be working in a Chinese Mandarin speaking country. i don’t even know a single Mandarin word.
 It’s so difficult to speak and understand.
 Even their writings, it;s quite strange to me.
-I find it so difficult since we are only 4 Filipinos working in my department and only few Taiwanese speaks English.
-I am glad I found a friend who’s good in Chinese Mandarin.
+I find it so difficult since we are only 4 Filipinos in our department and only few Taiwanese speaks English.
+I am glad I found a friend who’s good in Mandarin.
 He’s already working in our company for more than 3 years.
 But he is not always on my side to be my interpreter.
 I learned to used sign language.
-Very funny I am mute in this country.
-It’s very important to learned their language.
+Very funny, I am mute in this country.
+It’s really important to learned their language.

 Our company find solution to this problem.
 I took Mandarin lesson in our dormitory.
 Yes!
-I learned few Mandarin words.
-The easiest and the first words I learned are numbers.
-Then the words that gets interest in me like ” I love You” and ” I Miss You”.
-But it’s still so different if you’re already talking to the Taiwanese people.
+I learned few Mandarin words that gets interest in me like their numbers, common words like ” i miss you” but it’s still so different if you’re already talking to them.
 They talk so fast.
-It’s okay, I have a very good and friendly supervisor.
+It’s okay, I have a good and friendly supervisor.
 She’s like a sister to me.
 She assisted me in my everyday work.
 What we did?
 She’s the one who do first the work then I follow.
 That’s a nice idea!
-I survived and enjoy now with my work and my surrounding.
-I just think positive ” If others can do it, why can’t I?
-That’s my motto in life.
+I now enjoy my work and my surrounding. i just think positive.
+“If others can do it, why can’t I? that’s my motto in life.

 Taiwan is my home for 3 years.
 Working in Taiwan, does not only gave me a work experience and opportunities but the country gave me a chance to explore this wonderland.
-We have company Tour once a year and family day that will experience us to go beautiful places like the Aboriginal Village in Formosan.
-During day off you can explore the country if you like but on your own expense.
+We have company tour once a year and a family day that will experience us to go to beautiful places like the Aboriginal Village in Formosan.
+During day off, you can explore the country if you like but on your own expense.

-Jeremiah 29:11 “For I know the plans I have for you,declares the Lord, Plans to prosper you and not to harm you, plans to give you hope and a future”
+Jeremiah 29:11 “For I know the plans I have for you,declares the Lord, Plans to prosper young not to harm you, plans to give you hope and a future”.